 (xxi) In our opinion and according to the information and explanations given to us, following company incorporated in India and included in the consolidated financial statements, has unfavourable remarks, qualification or adverse remarks given by its auditor in his report under the Companies (Auditor's Report) Order, 2020 (CARO):

-Sr No CIN Holding Company/ Subsidiary/ JV/ Associate Clause number of the CARO report which is unfavourable or qualified or adverse 1 Biocon Biologics Limited U24119KA2016FLC093936 Holding Company Clause 3(xvii)
+Sr. No. Name of the entities CIN Holding Company/ Subsidiary/ JV/ Associate Clause number of the CARO report which is unfavourable or qualified or , adverse ĺ 1 Biocon Biologics Limited U24119KA2016FLC093936 Holding Company Clause 3(xvii)